Find Affordable College Courses

 Geology majors at WMU take out an average of $24,945 in student loans while working on their Bachelor's Degree.

-Read full report on Geological & Earth Sciences at Western Michigan University
+Full Geological & Earth Sciences at Western Michigan University Report

-University of Illinois at Chicago did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #7 on the list.
+University of Illinois at Chicago landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree geological and earth sciences programs.
 UIC is a fairly large public school located in the large city of Chicago.

 Of the 19 students majoring in geology at UIC, 32% are male and 68% are female.

-Full Geological & Earth Sciences at University of Illinois at Chicago Report
+Read full report on Geological & Earth Sciences at University of Illinois at Chicago

-University of Akron Main Campus did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the midsize city of Akron, University of Akron Main Campus is a public school with a large student population.
+With a ranking of #8, University of Akron Main Campus did quite well on this year’s most popular schools for geological and earth sciences students working on their bachelor’s degree.
+Located in the city of Akron, University of Akron Main Campus is a public college with a large student population.

 Of the 15 students majoring in geology at University of Akron Main Campus, 20% are male and 80% are female.